scverse/spatialdata/docs/user_guide.md

 If you want to create a labels layer from your shapes (rasterize), a shapes layer from you labels (vectorize, or convert your spot-based data to a labels layer [this tutorial](https://spatialdata.scverse.org/en/stable/tutorials/notebooks/notebooks/examples/labels_shapes_interchangeability.html) might help you out).
 This is mainly useful to unlock specific functionalities, or speed up calculations.

-Deep diving into these tutorials is at your own risk: [Some technical notes](https://spatialdata.scverse.org/en/latest/tutorials/notebooks/notebooks/examples/transformations_advanced.html#other-technical-topics) and [on translations](https://spatialdata.scverse.org/en/latest/tutorials/notebooks/notebooks/examples/transformations_advanced.html#other-technical-topics).
+Finally here is a more [advanced technical tutorial on transformations](https://spatialdata.scverse.org/en/latest/tutorials/notebooks/notebooks/examples/transformations_advanced.html#other-technical-topics).

 </details>

 <details open>

-<summary> <h2> I am sold, how can I contribute to SpatialData?
+<summary> <h2> I am sold, how can I get in touch and contribute to SpatialData?

 </summary>

 [Here](https://spatialdata.scverse.org/en/stable/contributing.html) is a guide that explains how to contribute to SpatialData as a developer.
+If you would like to contribute to satellite projects, such as `spatialdata-io`, `spatialdata-plot` etc, please consult the contribution guides also in those repositories.
+For larger contributions, and especially regarding new APIs or new design choices, please before writing any code get in touch with us!
+We are happy to talk via GitHub, via chat or with a call.
+[In the README](https://github.com/scverse/spatialdata/#contact) you can find multiple ways for reaching out.

 </details>